-- 11.1 to seek any information it requires from any employee of the Manager in order to perform its duties - 11.2 to obtain, at the Company's expense, independent legal, accounting or other professional advice on any matter it believes it necessary to do so - 11.3 to call any representative of the Manager to be questioned at a meeting of the Committee as and when required - 11.4 to have the right to publish in the Company's annual report details of any issues that cannot be resolved between the Committee and the Board.
+11.1 to seek any information it requires from any employee of the Manager in order to perform its duties

+11.2 to obtain, at the Company's expense, independent legal, accounting or other professional advice on any matter it believes it necessary to do so

+11.3 to call any representative of the Manager to be questioned at a meeting of the Committee as and when required

+11.4 to have the right to publish in the Company's annual report details of any issues that cannot be resolved between the Committee and the Board.

+Code provision C.3.1 stipulates that in smaller companies (defined as those below the FTSE 350 throughout the year immediately prior to the reporting year) the Chairman of the Company may be a member of, but not chair, the Committee in addition to the independent non-executive directors, provided he or she was considered independent on appointment as Chairman.

+NB - The Board has agreed that, given the Board's size and common membership of Directors between the Board and Audit Committee, the Chairman of the Company should remain a member of the Audit Committee.

-Updated for the July 2016 FRC 'Guidance on Audit Committees', July 2018 FRC 'UK Corporate Governance Code' (the 'Code'), February 2019 AIC Code of Corporate Governance and September 2014 FRC 'Guidance on Risk Management, Internal Control and Related Financial and Business Reporting').
+Updated for the April 2016 FRC 'Guidance on Audit Committees', July 2018 FRC 'UK Corporate Governance Code' (the 'Code'), AIC Corporate Governance Code (February 2019) and September 2014 FRC 'Guidance on Risk Management, Internal Control and Related Financial and Business Reporting'.